Deleting Users and Groups

 You can delete users and groups from the document management system.
 However, it is recommended that you disable user accounts instead of deleting them.
 You can delete both users and groups from the Web Client and the FDA.

-Deleting a user from the system removes the user account and any ownership of their documents.
+Deleting a user from the system removes any ownership of the deleted user's documents, folders or cabinet ownership.
 It is recommended to not delete a user if you wish to maintain the account in case the user ever will need access to FileHold again.
 Instead, you should simply disable a user account.
-This way the account can be renabled in the future.
+This way the account can be re-enabled in the future.

-NOTE: If you must delete the user account, be sure to use the Change Document Owner and Change Cabinet/Folder Owner features in the Library Administration area to give the cabinets, folders, and documents created/owned by this user to a new owner.
+If you must delete the user account, be sure to consider using the Change Document Owner and Change Cabinet/Folder Owner features in the Library Administration area to give the cabinets, folders, and documents created/owned by this user to a new owner.
+There is no need to make this change if owner specific permissions are not required for normal system operation.
+For example, if you do not expect to need to start a worklow on the document and you require owners to start workflows.
+For document schema and library object membership, our recommended practice is to avoid using specific users as members unless this is unavoidable.

 To delete a user account

-1. Go to User and Group Management > Users and select the check box for user account you want to delete.
+1. Go to Administration Panel > System Management > User Management > Users and select the check box for user account you want to delete.
 You can use the Search feature to find a user.

 2. Click Delete.

-• In FDA, click the Delete icon Delete icon
+• In FDA, click the Delete icon Delete user icon.

 1. You will receive a warning message that you are about to delete a user and it will specifically warn that "All previous associations with documents added by this user shall be lost and are not recoverable"